mozilla/DeepSpeech-examples/android_mic_streaming/README.md

 In the app, specify the path to the models directory (e.g. `/sdcard/deepspeech`).
 Start recording and the app will transcribe the spoken text.

+## Fine-tuning the Recognition

+Based on your use case or the language you are using you might change the values of `BEAM_WIDTH`, `LM_ALPHA` and `LM_BETA` to improve the speech recogintion.

+You can also alter the `NUM_BUFFER_ELEMENTS` to change the size of the audio data buffer that is fed into the model.